OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The politics of control

-The cost--benefit analysis was, however, not the reason for the strong reaction the regulation triggered.
-Responding to the proposal's feedback rounds {[}\citeproc{ref-eu:feedback1}{82}; \citeproc{ref-eu:feedback2}{83}{]}, the Common Certification Authority Database (CCADB) {[}\citeproc{ref-ccadb:qwacs}{84}{]} -- an initiative of the Linux Foundation -- together with major browsers, argues that mandating QWACs undermines technical neutrality, interoperability, and user privacy -- principles that are central to the intent of eIDAS itself.
-Similar objections were later raised in an impact brief from the Internet Society (ISOC), who claim that ``ETSI's assumption that browsers would add eIDAS-approved {[}TSPs{]} to the trusted root list violates {[}the ideal of an open, trustworthy Internet{]},'' based on principles of collaboration, expertise, transparency, and consensus around ``trust criteria mutually agreed among {[}\ldots{]} relevant stakeholders'' {[}\citeproc{ref-isoc:impact}{80}{]}.
+The cost--benefit analysis was, however, not the reason for the strong reaction which the regulation triggered.
+Responding to the proposal's feedback rounds {[}\citeproc{ref-eu:feedback1}{70}; \citeproc{ref-eu:feedback2}{71}{]}, the Common Certification Authority Database (CCADB) {[}\citeproc{ref-ccadb:qwacs}{89}{]} -- an initiative of the Linux Foundation -- together with major browsers, argued that mandating QWACs undermines technical neutrality, interoperability, and user privacy -- principles that are central to the intent of eIDAS itself.
+Similar objections were later raised in an impact brief from the Internet Society (ISOC), which claimed that ``ETSI's assumption that browsers would add eIDAS-approved {[}TSPs{]} to the trusted root list violates {[}the ideal of an open, trustworthy Internet{]},'' based on principles of collaboration, expertise, transparency, and consensus around ``trust criteria mutually agreed among \ldots{} relevant stakeholders'' {[}\citeproc{ref-isoc:impact}{87}{]}.